imxade/Svelte-template/posts/jobless-future/page.md

 ### Should We Still Learn to Code?

-The answer is yes.
-Even if coding ceases to be a profession in the future, preserving the ability to code remains crucial.
+Absolutely.
+Even if coding becomes less of a profession in the future, retaining the ability to code remains vital.

-Many subjects in our academic curriculum aren't directly tied to specific professions, yet we still deem them essential.
-Coding, which has shaped our digital future, should be no exception.
+Just like many subjects in our academic curriculum aren't directly tied to specific professions but are still deemed essential, coding, which has shaped our digital future, should be no exception.

 *Ability will grant us a sense of control and independence in a dependent future.*